 - A completed Certification of In-Kind Cost Sharing Contributions form.

-The Finance system tracks F&A only in sponsored project SpeedTypes.
-Therefore, to capture this amount when F&A is fulfilling cost share, CCO performs background calculations using the appropriate F&A rate on cost share expenditures posted to the project’s cost sharing companion SpeedType(s).
-Likewise, CCO calculates any pre-approved waived F&A on sponsor funded direct costs.
+The Finance system tracks F&A only in non-cost share sponsored project SpeedTypes.
+Therefore, to capture this amount when F&A is fulfilling cost share, RFS performs background calculations using the appropriate F&A rate on cost share expenditures posted to the project’s cost sharing SpeedType(s).
+Likewise, RFS calculates any pre-approved waived F&A on sponsor funded direct costs.

 - If the cost sharing commitment is mandated by the sponsor, then F&A costs will be calculated and included with the direct cost shared expenses to fulfill the cost sharing obligation.